nh-server/switch-guide/docs/index.md

 For live support with this guide, visit us in **#switch-assistance-1** or **#switch-assistance-2** over at the [NH Discord server](https://discord.gg/C29hYvh).

 Prepare to set aside a minimum of an hour to follow this guide.
-This is because you will need to carefully read every page to follow the instructions safely.
-Some required device backups can also take around ten to thirty minutes to create, depending on your Switch model and your microSD card speed.
+Carefully read and understand each page for safe execution for the safety and longevity of your Switch console.
+Some required device backups can also take around ten to thirty minutes to create, depending on your Switch model and your microSD speed.

 ### **What is Custom Firmware?**

 Custom FirmWare (“CFW”) is complex software that modifies the function of a device's operating system, also known as a system firmware.
-Atmosphère, for example, does this by running in the background and patching the OS on the fly.
+Atmosphère, for example, patches the Switch OS (named Horizon) on the fly.

 Custom firmware can be considered a holy grail in terms of device modding, as it allows nearly limitless control and freedoms than you would get with more primitive "userland" access.
 &nbsp;

 ### **What is homebrew?**

-Homebrew is a term for unofficial software written by hobbyists and amateur developers for locked down systems, like the Nintendo Switch.
+Homebrew refers to unofficial software written by hobbyists for locked down systems, like the Nintendo Switch.
 Homebrew can include original games, emulators, save-editing tools, and much, much more!

 On the Switch in particular, you need CFW to run almost all available homebrew.
-Some lucky individuals with a "first-generation"/"V1" console can run homebrew by simply following this guide, for free (or ultra-low cost).
-All other consoles (known as "patched" consoles) can run homebrew, but it requires specialised hardware to be installed to the system beforehand.
+Some first-gen ("V1") consoles can run homebrew for free, while all other ("patched") consoles require specialized hardware installation beforehand.
 &nbsp;

 ### **What does this guide install?**

 This guide has the end-goal of taking a completely unmodified Switch from stock firmware to a custom firmware named Atmosphère.

-"[fusee-gelee](https://github.com/Qyriad/fusee-launcher/blob/master/report/fusee_gelee.md)" is currently the most widespread entrypoint of launching custom firmware, giving us nearly full control of the system.
+"[fusee-gelee](https://github.com/Qyriad/fusee-launcher/blob/master/report/fusee_gelee.md)" is currently the most widespread software entrypoint of launching custom firmware.
 It utilizes a vulnerability in the bootROM of the first-generation Switch systems, allowing us to boot the console via any payload we choose, instead of only ones that Nvidia and Nintendo authorize.
 The result allows full baremetal control over your console, including system storage backups, recovery, custom firmwares, and custom operating systems.

 &nbsp;

 ### **What can I do with custom firmware?**